 - Monetize the blog any way you want

 - You don’t have technical support

 - You should do regular maintenance

-As a commercial project, WordPress.com is a property of Automattic Inc. All you have to do to get started is register an account, choose a blog name, and you are ready to go within a few minutes.
+As a commercial project, WordPress.com is a property of Automattic Inc. All you have to do to get started is to register an account, choose a blog name, and you are ready to go within a few minutes.
 It’s trivial and no technical knowledge is needed.

 Limited choice of themes and plugins

 This blogging service allows you to pick a theme for your blog, but you are limited to themes and plugins from their repository.
-That means that you can’t install your own themes, nor customize the code of provided ones.
+That means that you can’t install your own themes, or customize the code of provided ones.
 To be clear; you can still customize those parts that are available through the settings.
 But if you decide to go beyond that, it won’t be possible.

-If you aren’t very demanding when it comes to extending your system, you’ll find numerous free plugins which can be easily added to you WordPress.com website.
+If you aren’t very demanding when it comes to extending your system, you’ll find numerous free plugins which can be easily added to your WordPress.com website.
 Those can help you in managing your site, but as with themes, you won’t be able to customize any of them.
 More importantly, you won’t be able to install any additional plugins you can find for free on the Internet.
 Forget about all the fancy premium plugins too.
 For most pro bloggers, this is a deal breaker.
 On the other hand, many people won’t need anything outside WordPress.com for years after they start a blog.